chauff/cse1500-web-transcripts/Lecture-3.md

 - [V8](https://developers.google.com/v8/) is Google's JavaScript engine,
 - [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) is Mozilla's engine (used in Firefox), and
 - [Chakra](https://github.com/Microsoft/ChakraCore) is Microsoft's JavaScript runtime.
+In december 2018, Microsoft has announced that [they will adopt chromium](https://blogs.windows.com/windowsexperience/2018/12/06/microsoft-edge-making-the-web-better-through-more-open-source-collaboration/) (Google's open-source browser) and thus they will use V8.
+The final version should be released around spring 2020.

 JavaScript tracks ECMAScript, the scripting-language specification standardized by [Ecma International](http://www.ecma-international.org/).
 While JavaScript is the most popular implementation of the standard, other implementations or dialects exist as well (e.g. ActionScript).